 There are a few ways to reduce your boat insurance costs.
 For example, if your boating is restricted by seasons and your boat is in storage during the winter, you can get deductions for winter layup.
 Many insurers offer discounts for good driving records and for anyone who has completed boater education classes.
 Finally, it usually costs less to be insured in fresh water versus salt, so be sure to discuss where you boat with your agent.
 You may earn extra savings by bundling your coverage with the same company that insures your home and/or car.

 Before you buy your new vessel, it’s a good idea to determine your insurance costs based on your needs.

 Boat Insurance Coverage FAQs

-Small Boat (29' or less) Insurance FAQ
+Small Boat (29' or less) Insurance

 It is best to have what is known as an "All Risk" policy, which will provide coverage for all types of losses except those specifically excluded in the policy.
 Typical exclusions may include wear and tear, gradual deterioration, marring, denting, scratching, animal damage, manufacturer's defects, defects in design, and ice and freezing.